Own-Data-Privateer/hoardy-mail/README.md

 - positional arguments:
   - `ARG`
   : arguments, these will be split by `;` and parsed into other subcommands

-- debugging:
-  - `--debug`
-  : print IMAP conversation to stderr
-  - `--dry-run`
-  : connect to the servers, but don't perform any actions, just show what would be done
-  - `--very-dry-run`
-  : print an interpretation of the given command line arguments and do nothing else

-- server connection:
-  can be specified multiple times

-  - `--plain`
-  : connect via plain-text socket
-  - `--ssl`
-  : connect over SSL socket (default)
-  - `--starttls`
-  : connect via plain-text socket, but then use STARTTLS command
-  - `--host HOST`
-  : IMAP server to connect to (required)
-  - `--port PORT`
-  : port to use (default: 143 for `--plain` and `--starttls`, 993 for `--ssl`)

-- authentication to the server: either of `--pass-pinentry`, `--passfile`, or `--passcmd` are required, can be specified multiple times

-  - `--user USER`
-  : username on the server (required)
-  - `--pass-pinentry`
-  : read the password via `pinentry`
-  - `--passfile PASSFILE, --pass-file PASSFILE`
-  : file containing the password on its first line
-  - `--passcmd PASSCMD, --pass-cmd PASSCMD`
-  : shell command that returns the password as the first line of its stdout

-- batching settings:
-  larger values improve performance but produce longer command lines (which some servers reject) and cause more stuff to be re-downloaded when networking issues happen

-  - `--store-number INT`
-  : batch at most this many message UIDs in IMAP `STORE` requests (default: 150)
-  - `--fetch-number INT`
-  : batch at most this many message UIDs in IMAP `FETCH` metadata requests (default: 150)
-  - `--batch-number INT`
-  : batch at most this many message UIDs in IMAP `FETCH` data requests; essentially, this controls the largest possible number of messages you will have to re-download if connection to the server gets interrupted (default: 150)
-  - `--batch-size INT`
-  : batch FETCH at most this many bytes of RFC822 messages at once; RFC822 messages larger than this will be fetched one by one (i.e. without batching); essentially, this controls the largest possible number of bytes you will have to re-download if connection to the server gets interrupted while `imaparms` is batching (default: 4194304)

-- polling/daemon options:
-  - `--every SECONDS`
-  : repeat the command every `SECONDS` seconds if the whole cycle takes less than `SECONDS` seconds and `<cycle time>` seconds otherwise (with a minimum of `60` seconds either way);
-    i.e. it will do its best to repeat the command precisely every `SECONDS` seconds even if the command is `fetch` and fetching new messages and `--new-mail-cmd` take different time each cycle;
-    this prevents the servers accessed earlier in the cycle from learning about the amount of new data fetched from the servers accessed later in the cycle
-  - `--every-add-random ADD`
-  : sleep a random number of seconds in [0, ADD] range (uniform distribution) before each `--every` cycle (default: 60);
-    if you set it large enough to cover the longest single-server `fetch`, it will prevent any of the servers learning anything about the data on other servers;
-    if you run `imaparms` on a machine that disconnects from the Internet when you go to sleep and you set it large enough, it will help in preventing the servers from collecting data about your sleep cycle

 - folder search filters (this will set as defaults for subcommands):
   - `--all-folders`